adventuremomblog

 You can also check out this interview with Alexis Rabon from Rudee Tours.

-Our 2-hour tour went a little over and was totally worth it because we saw more whales on the way back.
+Our 2-hour tour went a little over and was worth it because we saw more whales on the way back.

 The whales typically surface 3 times within a relatively short amount of time before taking a deep dive.
 So if you miss seeing the whale the first time you should be able to see it the second time it surfaces.